vidahealth/release/README.md

 * tags and pushes the new branch

 ## How do I use it?
-Create `.github/actions/release` in your repository
+Create `.github/actions/release` in your repository with the following contents:

 ```yaml
 name: 'Release'